amitmse/in_Python_/Logistic Regression/README.md

 - Bayesian Information Criterion (BIC): {No of variable * log(No of obs)} - (2 * -Log Likelihood)
 	- Similar to AIC, BIC is also used to compare models based on their goodness of fit and complexity.
-	- BIC places a stronger penalty on model complexity compared to AIC,
+	- BIC places a stronger penalty on model complexity compared to AIC

 - Area under curve / C statistics: Percent Concordant + 0.5 * Percent Tied
 	- The ROC curve is a graphical plot that illustrates the performance of any binary classifier system as its discrimination threshold is varied.